yxlin/ggdmc/README.md

 encountering the OpenMP problem.

 ## Citation
-Lin, Y.-S and Strickland, L. (accepted).
+Lin, Y.-S and Strickland, L. (2020).
 Evidence accumulation models with R: A practical guide to hierarchical Bayesian methods.
 The Quantitative Methods for Psychology.

 ## Contributors
 The R documentation, tutorials, C++ codes, parallel computations, new